 (3) Public Announcement.
 Except in cases of valid public emergencies as certified by the Board, the District shall announce each occasion when Professional Services are required for a Project or a Continuing Contract by publishing a notice providing a general description of the Project, or the nature of the Continuing Contract, and the method for interested consultants to apply for consideration.
 The notice shall appear in at least one (1) newspaper of general circulation in the District and in such other places as the District deems appropriate.
 The notice must allow at least fourteen (14) days for submittal of qualifications from the date of publication.
 The District may maintain lists of consultants interested in receiving such notices.
 These consultants are encouraged to submit annually statements of qualifications and performance data.
-Consultants who provide their name and address to the District Manager for inclusion on the list shall receive notices by mail.
 The District shall make reasonable efforts to provide copies of any notices to such consultants, but the failure to do so shall not give such consultants any bid protest or other rights or otherwise disqualify any otherwise valid procurement process.
 The Board has the right to reject any and all qualifications, and such reservation shall be included in the published notice.
 Consultants not receiving a contract award shall not be entitled to recover from the District any costs of qualification package preparation or submittal.